-Thayer-Martin agar medium is a selective medium used for the isolation of gonococci (Neisseria gonorrheae) from specimen containing a mixed flora of bacteria and/or fungi e.g. urogenital specimen.
+Thayer-Martin agar is a selective medium used for the isolation of gonococci (Neisseria gonorrheae) from specimens containing a mixed flora of bacteria and/or fungi e.g. urogenital specimen.
 Modified Thayer-Martin (MTM) agar is a GC agar base containing vancomycin, colistin, nystatin, and trimethoprim lactate (VCNT).
 Selective isolation of Neisseria gonorrhoeae is achieved with suppression of most other gram-negative diplococci, gram-negative bacilli, gram-positive organisms, and yeast.

 - vancomycin inhibits gram-positive bacteria,

 - colistin inhibits gram-negative bacteria including the commensal Neisseria spp.,

 Most Neisseria strains have complex growth requirements.
 Gonococci are not able to grow on common blood agar.

 - Suspend 7.2 g of GC agar base in 100 ml distilled water in a flask.
 Mix thoroughly, heat with frequent agitation, and bring to a boil for 1 minute to completely dissolve the powder.

 - Autoclave the flask at 121°C for 15 minutes.